anjathiart/100-days-of-code/r2-log.md

 ## Initial goal
 - Finish LinguiLearn / LinguiLibrary project (final project for CS50 Web 2020
 - Create a business website for a small business I know
+- write a REST api for a shopping cart application
 - Venture into Tensor Flow / ML with Python

 ## Log